complete verse (Psalm 90:5)

 • Chichewa Contempary Chichewa translation, 2002/2016:

-but You are my powerful protector.”
+Who will stand in my place to contend with people who do wicked (things)?”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: